KARAAGE, pronounced "Ka-raa-geh" is traditional Japanese fried chicken, dating as far back as the 1920'S.

 Leading Japanese favourite, Karaage-Kun (bite-sized Karaage) is launched.

-Over 1400 Karaage restaurants across the nation, increasingly popularised in the West.
+Over 1400 Karaage restaurants across Japan, increasingly popularised in the West.

 ARE YOU READY FOR THE UK’S FIRST KARAAGE RESTAURANT?